zhchlmm/Implementing-Domain-Driven-Design-zh/docs/ch2.md

 Almost every software Domain has multiple Subdomains.
 It really doesn’t matter whether the organization is huge and extremely complex or consists of just a few people and the software they use.
 There are different functions that make any business successful, so it’s advantageous to think about each of those business functions separately.

-## Subdomains and Bounded Contexts at Work
+### 2.1.1 Subdomains and Bounded Contexts at Work 工作中的子域和限界上下文

 Here’s a fairly simple example to introduce how Subdomains can be used.
 Think of a retail company that sells products online.
 The products it sells could be just about anything, so we won’t think too carefully about them.
 To do business in this Domain, the company must present a catalog of products to shoppers, it must allow orders to be placed, it must collect payment for the products sold, and it must ship the products to buyers.
 This online retailer’s Domain seems to be composed of these four primary Subdomains: Product Catalog, Orders, Invoicing, and Shipping.
 The upper part of Figure 2.1 shows the e-Commerce System.